CloudLabsAI-Azure/Know-Before-You-Go/Labs/AI IN A DAY.md

 ## Resources that are provided as pre-requisites.

-Once the attendee logs in to the Azure portal, the following are the Pre-deployed resources that are provided to the attendees to perform the lab.
+- Once the attendee logs in to the Azure portal, the following are the Pre-deployed resources that are provided to the attendees to perform the lab.

-   - Resource Groups:
+    - Resource Group: hands-on-lab-UniqueID

-      - AzureMigrateRG
-      - SmartHotelDBRG
-      - SmartHotelHostRG
-      - SmartHotelRG and
+    - Virtual machine: VM-UniqueID and

-      - BastionRG
+    - virtualNetwork: vNet1

-      - NetworkWatcherRG
+    - Networksecuritygroup: nsg-jumpvm

-   - Resources deployed in SmartHotelHostRG :
+    - NetworkInterfaces : jumpvmnic

-      - Virtual machine:  SmarthostSuffix
-      - Virtual Network: smarthotelhostvnet, DMSvnet
+    - publicIpAddress: pip-jumpvm

+    - Storage account: techimmersionstrgUniqueID, mlstrgUniqueID

+    - CognitiveService: tech-immersion-translator, tech-immersion-cogserv, tech-immersion-form-recog-UniqueID, tech-immersion-anomaly-detector-UniqueID, techimmersion UniqueID

+    - Cosmosdb: tech-immersionUniqueID

-      - Networksecuritygroup: smarthotelhostnsg
+    - Functionapp: ti-function-day2-UniqueID

-      - NetworkInterfaces: smarthotelhostnic
+    - Keyvault: tech-immersion-kv-UniqueID

+    - Appinsight: tech-immersion-appinsight-UniqueID, techimmersionaisightUniqueID

-      - publicIpAddress: smarthotelhostip
+    - ContainerRegistry: techimmersioncrUniqueID

+    - Machine Learning workspace: amlWorkspaceNameUniqueID

   - In the upper left corner of the portal window, click the toggle menu icon and then click on **Resource groups,** then select the **SmartHotelHostRG** resource group and view the pre-deployed resources**.**